JohnFTitor/ticTacToe/README.md

 27/09/2021: Fixed the radio button groups and changed functionality for now displaying the icon instead of raw text.
 I also added some restart and finish buttons but it seems to be the functionality of the game broke, so I'll have to work on that.

 30/09/2021: Fixed the bug of the Game, again I misspelled one word in the code.
 Now both buttons work.
 I also added an "AI Player" very basic with random.

+19/10/2021: Started setting the functionality for the minimax algorithm.
+So far now, I can create a list of children (possible moves) based on the parent node.